 - Larger than average moles

-- Surface can be bumpy or smooth
+- The surface can be bumpy or smooth

 - Can have a raised darker center surrounded by a flat, lighter area